The Bottom Line

 But what does this all mean in the real world, when we are on the road?

-If staying continuously in the one unpowered location in summer, with long sunny days, and sensible use of electrical appliances, the inbuilt energy storage and recharging systems will be able to maintain the electrical energy required to run the appliances in the van for at least a full week, or longer – depending on weather conditions.
+If staying continuously in the one unpowered location in summer, with long sunny days, and sensible use of electrical appliances, the inbuilt energy storage and recharging systems will be able to maintain the electrical energy required to run the appliances in the van for at least a couple of weeks, or longer – depending on weather conditions.

-Our supplementary 200W solar blanket, used in conjunction with the roof-top panel, ensures ongoing sustainable 12V power.
-(We will exhaust our onboard water supply before we exhaust our 12V electricity supply.)
+Our supplementary 240W solar blanket, used in conjunction with the roof-top panel, ensures ongoing sustainable 12V power.
+(We will exhaust our onboard water supply long before we exhaust our 12V electricity supply.)

 In this case, supplementary charging current will be required…..